stats4sd/odk-central-exporter/README.md

 ## How to use

 ### 1. Initial Setup
-1. Clone this repo: git clone git@github.com:stats4sd/odk-central-exporter
+1. Clone this repo.
+ - For Stats4SD staff: git clone git@github.com:stats4sd/odk-central-exporter
+ - For anyone else: git clone https://github.com/stats4sd/odk-central-exporter.git

 2. Inside the new folder, copy the `.env.example` file to `.env`.
 Then enter the url, email and password for the ODK Central Server.